 - 1. Log on to the everRun Availability Console on the target everRun system. - If you are restoring a VM from a USB device or network share (instead of the PC running the everRun Availability Console), mount the device or share on the everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System. - On the Virtual Machines page (see The Virtual Machines Page), select the VM that you want to restore in the upper panel. - 4.
 In the lower panel, click Restore or click Import/Restore near the top pane. - 5.
-Select one of the following: - Browse for OVF

-Click Browse and locate the OVF on a local computer.
+Select one of the following: - Import from my PC-Imports the VM from the PC running everRun Availability Console. - a.
+Click Next. - b.
+Click Browse to locate the appropriate folder on a local computer. - c.
+Click the name of the desired file. - d.
+Click Open. - Import from USB-Imports the VM from a USB device mounted on the everRun system.
+Click Next and then select a partition from the pull-down menu.
+Click List OVFs/OVAs and select the appropriate file from the pull-down menu.
+You can optionally search for a file by entering the file name or partial file name in the Search Files box.